s-utkarsh/s-utkarsh.github.io/phonopy_k_lattice.md

 IV.
 Running phono3py to generate displacements:

 - phono3py -d --dim="2 2 2" -c POSCAR-unitcell #--dim
-- for isotropic lattices, we can also use phono3py --dim="2 2 2" <b>--sym-fc</b> -c POSCAR-unitcell
+- for isotropic lattices, we can  one calculatesalso use phono3py --dim="2 2 2" <b>--sym-fc</b> -c POSCAR-unitcell
 - A large number of POSCAR files (titled POSCAR-XXXXX) would be generated for which we would have to do force calculations using the INCAR provided above.

 V. Here comes the tricky part, <b> How to do all these calculations ? </b>: